-PTO meets the second Monday night of each month to promote parental involvement in education.
+PTO meets twice a semester to promote parental involvement in education.

 Accelerated Reading is a computerized reading program used in grades 1-5.

 The Foster Grandparent Program provides tutoring for preschoolers by community volunteers.

 Learning through the Arts Night offers several hands-on activities for parents and students.
 Living Literature skits are also a big part of the Arts night.